sebcharrot/tunesday/README.md

 # tunesday

-A web application which lets you
+A web application which lets you share music with your chums.

 # Copyright Stuff